Chat User Guide

 - Click With attachments.

 The conversation will be exported as a ZIP archive.
-Please note that the name of the ZIP archive follows the format file_name.dial
+Please note that the name of the ZIP archive follows the format file_name.dial.
+You can manage it just like a normal ZIP archive.

 Export a single conversation without attachments